 At the beginning of each workshop, while participants trickled in, in comfortably gendered groups of twos and threes, I asked some straw-poll questions and got some surprising answers.

-“Well, the Old Testament *is* considered part of the Bible, and it’s between the covers, so, yes.”
-Shades of Marcion?
+“Well, the Old Testament is considered part of the Bible, and it’s between the covers, so, yes.”
+Shades of Marcion, who rejected the Old Testament entirely?
 Or just laziness/discomfort?